argoproj/argo-cd/docs/operator-manual/reconcile.md

 ## Default Configuration

-By default, the metadata fields `generation`, `resourceVersion` and `managedFields` are ignored for all resources.
+By default, the metadata fields `generation`, `resourceVersion` and `managedFields` are always ignored for all resources.

-The `Application` status field `reconciledAt` is also ignored to prevent cascading refresh when the app-of-apps pattern is used.